baremaps/openstreetmap-vecto/README.md

 Your browser ([http://localhost:9000/](http://localhost:9000/)) should now preview OpenStreetMap Vecto.
 Notice that a change in the configuration files (`config.yaml`) will automatically be reloaded by the browser.

+## Improving the configuration

+The `config.yaml` file is the main configuration files.
+As the format is still evolving and it has not yet been properly documented.

+In this file:
+- The `server` property let you define the host and the port used by the tile server;
+- The `center` property let you define the area which is loaded when opening the browser for the first time;
+- The `bounds` property let you define minimal and maximal bounds for the map;
+- The `layers` property let you define the SQL queries that will be used to create the vector tiles;
+- The `stylesheets` property let you define style fragments that will be assembled together to form a [Mapbox styles](https://docs.mapbox.com/mapbox-gl-js/style-spec/).

 ## Updating the docker image

 The following commands are used to publish the docker image.